xuan1905/verifiers/README.md

 # Verifiers: Reinforcement Learning with LLMs in Verifiable Environments

 This repository contains a set of tools for reinforcement learning with LLMs in verifiable environments.

-For now, it supports the TRL implementation of the GRPO algorithm via a [fork](git@github.com:willccbb/trl.git), and requires [vLLM](https://github.com/vllm-project/vllm/tree/main) for inference.

 ## Installation